 The Slavic philologist and founder Folmer Wisti named the institute ‘The Danish Society’.
 The aim was – just as today – to encourage international understanding through exchange of cultural values, ideas and experiences and to inform the world about Denmark.
 The first international branches were established in Benelux, Schweiz, Czechoslovakia, and the UK in 1947 and in 1989 the name was changed to the Danish Cultural Institute.

-Today DKI has its Head Office in Copenhagen with institutes in Belgium, Brazil, China, Latvia, Poland, and Russia, and a new institute is planned to open in India in fall 2018.
+Today DKI has its Head Office in Copenhagen with institutes in Belgium, Brazil, China, Latvia, Poland, Russia and India.

 The Institute in St. Petersburg opened in 2003.